-Descend on Euroa, located at the base of the Strathbogie Ranges in Victoria's High Country, and discover a charming heritage town, complete with majestic buildings and stunning landscapes.
+Descend on Euroa, located at the base of the Strathbogie Ranges in Victoria's High Country, on the lands of the Taungurung and Yorta Yorta People.
+Discover a charming heritage town, complete with majestic buildings and stunning landscapes.
 Before European settlement, Euroa was home to the Ngurelban people.
 The town's name is thought to come from 'Yera-o', meaning joyful.

 Sheepish heritage and events